jtsu/IOSXE_Post_ConfigDiff/README.md

-# IOS-XE Post ConfigDiff: Tracking IOS-XE config diffs with collaboration clients
+# IOS-XE Post ConfigDiff
 This application uses the features and resources on the Cisco IOS-XE platforms.
-The app will check for a config change and post the diff to a collaboration platform.
-Currently the app will post messages to Webex Teams, Microsoft Teams, and Slack.
+The app will track config changes and post the diff to a collaboration platform.
+The app will post messages to Webex Teams, Microsoft Teams, and Slack.
 The app will also run directly on a Cisco IOS-XE switch or router, so no additional server resources are needed.

 ## Use Case Description